jeff-hykin/universify/story.md

 I don't know.

 Thankfully (again) we don't need to know.
-The structure of the world's first universal script may already be a crime, but including NodeJS is simply too far.
-Instead lets consider using a good JS runtime like Deno.
+This work-in-progress script may already be criminal, but including NodeJS is simply too far.
+Instead lets consider using a good JS runtime, like Deno.

 # Part 4: What about Npm Packages?